logtalk-actions/setup-eclipse/README.md

 ## Current Status

 This action is in active development.
 This action only supports Linux at this time.
+The exact version must be specified (i.e. `latest` cannot currently be used).